In this article I am going to show you 10 Steps to ISO27001 Certification that are proven to work.

 You might have already implemented information security to some extent, like having in place some good technical controls, but you can take it further.

-This article looks at 10 steps to ISO 27001 certification you can apply to your business.
+This article looks at 10 steps to ISO 27001 certification you can apply to your business, right now.

-Before we move onto that, though, let’s discuss whether ISO 27001 certification works.
+Before we move onto that, though, let’s briefly discuss whether ISO 27001 certification works.

 1. Company Buy In

 If you do not have buy in from the owners of the company and your colleagues, you won’t have a good starting point for ISO 27001 certification.